Scaffold Inspection Checklist

 • after any circumstances that can jeopardize the safety of the scaffold.

-OSHA Scaffold Inspection Requirements
+US Scaffold Requirements

-Fall protection is automatically required for employees working at a height of at least six feet or higher.
+• Adhere to fall protection requirements – Fall protection is automatically required for employees working at a height of at least six feet or higher.
 Depending on the type of scaffold in use, employers may be required to provide a guard rail system, a personal fall arrest for each employee, or both.

 UK Scaffold Requirements

 Similar to the US, the UK HSE also has specific requirements and guidelines on scaffold operation and use.
 For the most part, the standards are similar.
-Employers are legally required to examine risks and hazards before undertaking any scaffold work, along with the following:
+Employers are legally required to examine risks and hazards before undertaking any scaffolding work, along with the following:

 • Barrier use and status